Explore health content from A to Z.

 Use the coughing techniques you were taught in rehabilitation to move mucus out of your lungs.
-Suctioning and other methods may also be used to remove excess mucus from your lungs.
+Suctioning and other methods may also be used to remove excess mucus from your lungs and airway.

 Drink plenty of water daily.
 This helps thin out mucus so it is easier to cough up.

 Do breathing exercises daily.
-Breathing exercises strengthen your lungs and help make it easier to breathe.
-Do any exercises you were taught at least 2 to 3 times a day.
+Breathing exercises strengthen your muscles of respiration and help make it easier to breathe.
+Do any exercises you were taught at least two to three times a day.

 Stop smoking.
 Smoking limits the amount of oxygen that is carried to your organs and tissues.
 It also causes great harm to your lungs.
 If you smoke and need help quitting, talk to your doctor.
 Also, call 800-QUIT-NOW (800-784-8669) for more information about quit smoking programs.